-Code Message Explanation Severity Code IEU075 ILLEGAL STATEMENT OUTSIDE OF A MACRO DEFINITION Self-explanatory.
+Code Message Explanation Severity Code IEU075 ILLEGAL STATEMENT OUTSIDE OF A MACRO DEFINITION Statement allowed only in a macro definition encountered in OPEN code, e.g., period asterisk (.), mnote statement.
 8 IEU076 SEQUENCE ERROR Self-explanatory.
-12 IEU077 ILLEGAL CONTINUATION CARD Either there are too many continuation cards, or there are non-blanks between the begin and continue columns on the continuation card.
+12 IEU077 ILLEGAL CONTINUATION CARD Either there are too many continuation cards, or there are non-blanks between the begin and continue columns on the continuation card, or a card not intended as continuation was treated as such because of punch in continue column of preceding card.
 8 IEU078 (No message is assigned to this number) IEU079 ILLEGAL STATEMENT IN MACRO DEFINITION This operation is not allowed within a macro definition.
 8 IEU080 ILLEGAL START CARD Statements affecting or depending upon the location counter have been encountered before a START statement.
 8 IEU081 ILLEGAL FORMAT IN GBL OR LCL STATE- MENTS An operand is not a variable symbol.
 8 IEU082 ILLEGAL DIMENSION SPECIFICATION IN GBL OR LCL STATEMENT Dimension is other than 1 to 255.
 8 IEU083 SET STATEMENT NAME FIELD NOT A VARIABLE SYMBOL Self-explanatory.
 8 IEU084 ILLEGAL OPERAND FIELD FORMAT Syntax invalid, e.g., AIF statement operand does not start with a left parenthesis; operand of AGO is not a sequence symbol; operand of PUNCH, TITLE, MNOTE not enclosed in quotes.
 8 IEU085 INVALID SYNTAX IN EXPRESSION Invalid delimiter, too many terms in expression, too many levels of parentheses, two operators in succession, two terms in succession, or illegal character.
 8 IEU086 ILLEGAL USAGE OF SYSTEM VARIABLE SYMBOL A system variable symbol appears in the name field of a SET statement, is used in a mixed mode or keyword macro definition, is declared in a GBL or LCL statement, or is an unsubscripted &SYSLIST in a context other than N'&SYSLIST.
 8 IEU087 NO ENDING APOSTROPHE There is an unpaired apostrophe or ampersand in the statement.
-8 IEU088 UNDEFINED CODE Self-explanatory.
+8 IEU088 UNDEFINED OPERATION CODE Symbol in operation code field does not correspond to a valid machine or assembler operation code or to any operation code in a macro prototype statement.
 12 IEU089 INVALID ATTRIBUTE NOTATION Syntax error inside a macro definition, e.g., the argument of the attribute reference is not a symbolic parameter.
 8